Highlights and suggested holiday ideas

 Mixing South Africa with Seychelles will give you unforgettable Big 5 game drives followed by a tropical desert island escape.
 It’s one of the ultimate safari and sunshine combinations.
 First, you’ll explore the African bushveld on the safari of a lifetime and then you’ll retreat to a picture-perfect beach paradise to recharge your batteries.
 What could possibly be better?

 If you're big on ambition but a little short on time, this itinerary combines 2 of the real highlights of South Africa into one trip.
 Over just one week, you'll get a real taste of the cosmopolitan Cape Town, with 4 nights to explore this brilliant city.
-After that, you'll whisk yourselves off into the bush for an exciting Big 5 safari.
+After that, you'll head off into the bush for an exciting Big 5 safari.
 It's an unbeatable combination - a week that you'll never forget.

 South Africa is becoming increasingly popular with families from all over the world who are looking for a holiday that offers sunshine and beaches and plenty of activities for kids in a country that is truly family-friendly.
 It is especially good for families with younger children, as South Africa is the one country in Africa where you can go on safari without having to worry about taking malaria tablets.

 KwaZulu-Natal has something for everyone - splendid beaches lapped by the Indian Ocean, stunning mountain scenery, wildlife, and a vibrant city life.
 Nowhere else in Southern Africa are so many outstanding tourist destinations to be found in such close proximity to one another.